mdinos/rs-tracker-lambda/README.md

 ## usage

-Firstly, set environment variables:
+Firstly, set environment variable (which s3 bucket to use):
-`$ username='<rs user name>'`
+`$ bucket='rs-tracker-lambda-bucket'`

-You'll have to add a line invoking the lambda locally:
+You'll have to add a line invoking the lambda locally (neither of these input vars are used in the script:
 ```
 lambda_handler('event','context')
 ```